Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 4. Laptop

-Friends and family tested the site by loggin in and writing about there stories.
+Friends and family tested the site by login in and writing about their stories.
 This was also made to point out any bugs and/or user experience issues.

 ## __Known Bugs__

 + In the galaxy S5 the footer text in some parts appears one on top another.
 Also the buttons in the profile page appears not at the same space.
 + Sometimes the date that you have chosen, do not show, but the actual date.
-To fix this, push the clear button on the calendary and try again.
+To fix this, push the clear button on the calendar and try again.

 ## __Deployment__

-To deploy this porject, i used the hosting platform of Github and heroku The step to deploy this project were as follows.
+To deploy this project, I used the hosting platform of Github and heroku The step to deploy this project were as follows.

 ### __Heroku__